 Excel’s RAND and RANDBETWEEN Function

-Excel’s RAND function is a pretty simple function on the surface.
+Excel’s RAND function is a pretty simple and popular function on the surface.
 As you can see below, simply typing

 - Open your Excel spreadsheet.

-- From the Tools menu, select Options…
+- From the Formulas menu, select Calculation Options.

-- From here, I can select how many rows are needed such as 5.
+- From here, I can select how many rows are needed, such as 5.